 This is a special part of the memory which is used to save the contents of the program counter (PC) only.
-The stack is organized into 8 levels and is neither part of the data nor part of the program space, and is neither readable nor writeable.
+The stack is organized into 16 levels and is neither part of the data nor part of the program space, and is neither readable nor writeable.
 The activated level is indexed by the stack pointer (SP) and is neither readable nor writeable.
-At a subroutine call or interrupt acknowledge signal, the contents of the program counter are pushed onto the stack.
-At the end of a subroutine or an interrupt routine, signaled by a return instruction (RET or RETI), the program counter is restored to its previous value from the stack.
-After a chip reset, the SP will point to the top of the
+At a subroutine call or interrupt acknowledge signal, the